Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Performance Analysis

-\end{prop} \begin{proof} See Appendix \ref{sec:proof_prop_crlb}. \end{proof} Proposition~\ref{prop:crlb} shows that the \ac{crlb} degrades with increasing interference (through $\sigma_{k,p,i}^{2}$) and with decreasing $|r_{k}(\omega_{k})|^{2}$ (typically when $|\omega_{k}|$ is large), so a coarse-to-fine refinement strategy, that consists of initial estimation, pre-compensation and successive interference cancellation, followed by re-estimation, can progressively improve the effective \ac{sinr} and reduce the residual offset, thereby lowers the achievable error bound.
+The approximation remainder is of stochastic order $O_{p}((\Gamma_{0}^{-1}+\Gamma_{1}^{-1})/(\tau_{\text{c}}|\gamma_{k}|^{2})).$ \end{proposition} \begin{IEEEproof} See Appendix \ref{sec:proof_prop_crlb}. \end{IEEEproof} Proposition~\ref{prop:crlb} shows that the \ac{crlb} degrades with increasing interference (through $\sigma_{k,p,i}^{2}$) and with decreasing $|\gamma_{k}|^{2}$ (typically when $|\omega_{k}|$ is large).
+Therefore, a coarse-to-fine refinement strategy in step 2 of Algorithm~\ref{alg:estimation}, consisting of initial estimation, pre-compensation, successive interference cancellation, and re-estimation, can progressively improve the effective \ac{sinr} and reduce the residual offset, thereby lowers the achievable error bound.

-Moreover, the variance of any unbiased \ac{cfo} estimator is lower-bounded by a term that is inversely proportional to the aggregated \ac{sinr} across all \acpl{ssb}.
-The quantities $\Gamma_{0}$ and $\Gamma_{1}$ collect, for each synchronization sequence, the per-\ac{ssb} received \ac{sinr} $|\alpha_{k}^{(p)}|^{2}/\sigma_{k,p,i}^{2}$.
-As a result, \acpl{ssb} experiencing strong multi-cell interference (large $\sigma_{k,p,i}^{2}$) contribute only marginally to $\Gamma_{i}$, whereas high-\ac{sinr} \acpl{ssb} dominate the information on $\omega_{k}$.
-This implies that accurate \ac{cfo} estimation for a weak beam is still possible as long as at least one \ac{ssb} within the \ac{cfo}-coherence block has sufficiently high \ac{sinr}, since the error variance is governed by the aggregate terms $\Gamma_{i}$, rather than by the weakest individual one.
-This dependence becomes explicit under a same-\ac{sinr} scenario, as stated in the following theorem. \begin{thm} If all \acpl{ssb} of \ac{bs} $k$ experience the same \ac{sinr}, so that $|\alpha_{k}^{(p)}|^{2}/\sigma_{k,p,i}^{2}=\rho_{i}$ for all $p\in\mathcal{P}$, then the aggregated \ac{sinr} $\Gamma_{i}=P\rho_{i}$ and the \ac{crlb} for $\omega_{k}$ becomes
+Moreover, the variance of the \ac{cfo} estimator (\ref{eq:est_omega_multi}) is lower-bounded by a term inversely proportional to the aggregated \ac{sinr} over all synchronization blocks.
+The quantities $\Gamma_{0}$ and $\Gamma_{1}$ collect, for each synchronization sequence, the per-block received average \ac{sinr}, $|\alpha_{k}^{(p)}|^{2}/\sigma_{k,p,i}^{2}$.
+As a result, blocks affected by strong interference contribute little to the aggregated information, whereas high-\ac{sinr} blocks dominate the estimation accuracy.
+This implies that accurate \ac{cfo} estimation for a weak block is still possible as long as at least one block within the same \ac{cfo}-coherence interval has sufficiently high \ac{sinr}.
+This dependence becomes explicit under the equal-\ac{sinr} scenario considered next. \begin{theorem}[Scaling law] If all synchronization blocks experience the same \ac{sinr}, that is $|\alpha_{k}^{(p)}|^{2}/\sigma_{k,p,i}^{2}\triangleq\rho_{i},\forall p\in\mathcal{P}$, then the \ac{crlb} for $\omega_{k}$ becomes

-so that the minimum achievable variance decreases proportionally to $1/P$ as the number of \acpl{ssb} $P$ in the \ac{cfo}-coherence block increases. \end{thm} Thus, as more beams become available in future systems and more spatial directions are probed within each \ac{cfo}-coherence block, the proposed estimator can exploit a larger effective $P$ and achieve proportionally better \ac{cfo} estimation accuracy.
-In addition, multiple \ac{ss} burst sets can be jointly processed to further increase the total number of usable \acpl{ssb}, if they are in \ac{cfo}-coherence block.
-To make this dependence explicit, we next relate the estimation variance to the sampling parameters of the measurement platform.